nataliiasolomchak21/acc-file-explorer/README.md

 ## Project Description

-Authenticate with Autodesk Construction Cloud (ACC), fetch files from a project folder, and extract folder IDs from Autodesk URLs.
+Authenticate with Autodesk Construction Cloud (ACC) and fetch files from a project folder.

 ## Features

 - **Authenticate with Autodesk Construction Cloud**: Secure authentication using client ID and secret.
 - **Fetch Files**: Retrieve files from a specific project folder within Autodesk Construction Cloud.
-- **Extract Folder ID**: Extract the folder ID from Autodesk URLs.

 ---